fusedio/fused-mcp/README.md

 If you're on Linux, the desktop app isn't available so [we've made a simple client](#using-a-local-claude-client-without-claude-desktop-app) you can use to have it running locally too!

 You do _not_ need a Fused account to do any of this!
-All of this will be running on your local machine
+All of this will be running on your local machine.

 ## Installation